speedie1337/spmenu/docs/run-docs.md

 Most of the time you don't need to prepend `www` though, for example typing in `https://gnu.org` will open gnu.org in $BROWSER even without the prefix.
-Same goes for magnet links.
+If $BROWSER isn't set then $BROWSER will be set to xdg-open.
+Same goes for magnet links, although this has limited use.

 By default it also saves history, which can be viewed by calling `viewhistory` in your spmenu config.
 By default the keybind